ManuFlosoYT/FastWebDownloader/README.md

 ## Usage

-1. Launch FBI to create "config.yaml" file
+1. Launch FWD to create "config.yaml" file
-2. Select option 1 to check available programs on the database
-3. Copy the codenames and paste them on "config.yaml"
+2. Copy YouTube URLs and paste them on "config.yaml"
-4. Select how you want to install
+3. Select if you want them to be downloaded as audio or video
-    1. (Via the FBI UI) Select option 2 on the main menu to install
-    2. (UltraSilent) (FastWebDownloader.exe /S) via cmd
+4. Wait for the downloads to finish

 ## Contributing

-Contributions expanding the database are always welcomed!
-To contribute open a new issue with the database tag.
+Contributions are always welcomed!
+To contribute open a new issue and fork the proyect.
 [FBI database](https://pastebin.com/XkgNYRTL)

 ## Reposting